Forget Me Nots

-"Forget Me Nots" is a 1982 song co-written and performed by American R&B musician Patrice Rushen.
-It appears on her seventh album, Straight from the Heart.
-Making a radical shift in her music, Rushen would continue to harness the particular style of this record all through to her next album Now, released in 1984.
+"Forget Me Nots" is a song by the American R&B musician Patrice Rushen, released in April 1982 by Elektra Records as the first single from her seventh album, Straight from the Heart (1982).
+The song is co-written by Rushen with Freddie Washington and Terri McFaddin, and was produced by Rushen.
+It received very little support from the record label, but became successful on the charts, peaking at No. 23 and 22 on the US Billboard Hot 100 and Cash Box Top 100, as well as No. 8 on the UK Singles Chart.
+It also earned Rushen her first nomination for Best Female R&B Vocal Performance at the 1983 Grammy Awards.
+Since its release, the song has been sampled and interpolated in several songs, including "Fastlove" by George Michael in 1996 and "Men in Black" by Will Smith in 1997.

 Background

+The song was originally declared a flop by executives at Rushen's record label.
+It took 3 weeks of independent promotion to get the record in front of radio programmers and their audiences.
+She told in an interview with SoulMusic, "We believed in 'Forget Me Nots' so I took most of my life savings – which was not a lot – and [the track's producer] Charles Mims took some of his and we hired an independent promoter to take it and run with it.
+We had good reason to believe the record company might be wrong.
+I toured that year also and man, the record took off so fast, faster than ever before and faster than what we expected.
+'Forget Me Nots' took off like wildfire."

 The bassline is particularly recognizable, and was performed on the record by session bass player Freddie Washington.
 The tenor saxophone solo was played by Los Angeles session player and recording artist Gerald Albright, who also appears in the music video of the song.

 The lyrics are from the point of view of one professing her longing for a rekindling with an ex-lover.
 In one part of the music video, the girlfriend of the ex turns her attention to another man.
 As the singer reunites with the ex, they vacate the premises, leaving the now-ex-girlfriend forlorn.
 She ruminates on the romance's end and sends the lover forget-me-nots, a flower that since medieval times has been given and worn to symbolize enduring love despite absence or separation.